 The Site contains residual contamination left after completion of the Remedial Action performed under the VCP.
 ECs and ICs have been incorporated into the Site remedy to provide proper management of residual contamination in the future to ensure protection of public health and the environment.
 A Site-specific Deed Restriction has been recorded with the Queens County Clerk that provides an enforceable means to ensure the continued and proper management of residual contamination and protection of public health and the environment.
-It requires strict adherence to all Engineering Controls and all Institutional Controls placed on this Site by NYSDEC by the grantor of the Deed Restriction and any and all successors and assigns of the grantor.
+It requires strict adherence to all ECs and all ICs placed on this Site by NYSDEC by the grantor of the Deed Restriction and any and all successors and assigns of the grantor.
 ICs provide restrictions on Site usage and mandate operation, maintenance, monitoring and reporting measures for all ECs and ICs.
-This SMP includes all methods necessary ensure compliance with all ECs and ICs required by the Deed Restriction for residual contamination at the Site.
-The SMP has been approved by the NYSDEC, and compliance with this Plan is required by the grantor of the Deed Restriction and assigns.
-This plan is subject to change by NYSDEC.
+This SMP Addendum includes all methods necessary to ensure compliance with all ECs and ICs required by the Deed Restriction for residual contamination at the Site.
+The SMP has been approved by the NYSDEC, and compliance with this Plan is required by the grantor of the Deed Restriction and grantor's successors and assigns.
+This plan is subject to change by the NYSDEC.

-Site management is the last phase of the remedial process and is triggered by the approval of the Final Engineering Report (FER) and issuance of the Assignable Release and Covenant Not to Sue (Covenant Not to Sue) by NYSDEC.
-This SMP continues in perpetuity or until extinguished in accordance with NYCRR Part 375.
-It is the responsibility of the Deed Restriction grantor and its successors and assigns to ensure that all responsibilities in this SMP are performed.
+Site management is the last phase of the remedial process and is triggered by the approval of the Final Engineering Report (FER) and issuance of the Assignable Release and Covenant Not to Sue (Covenant Not to Sue) by the NYSDEC.
+This SMP Addendum continues in perpetuity or until extinguished in accordance with NYCRR Part 375.
+It is the responsibility of the Deed Restriction grantor and its successors and assigns to ensure that all responsibilities in this SMP Addendum are performed.

-This SMP provides a detailed description of all procedures required to manage residual contamination at the Site following the completion of the Remedial Action in accordance with the NYS VCA with the NYSDEC.
-This includes: (1) implementation and management of all Engineering and Institutional Controls; (2) implementation of a monitoring plan; (3) operation and maintenance of the Site Cover (including, where appropriate, preparation of a Maintenance Manual); (4) submittal of management reports, performance of inspections and certification of results, and demonstration of proper communication of Site information to NYSDEC; and (5) definition of criteria for termination of groundwater monitoring at the Site.
+The SMP and this SMP Addendum provide a detailed description of all procedures required to manage residual contamination at the Site following the completion of the Remedial Action in accordance with the NYS VCA with the NYSDEC.
+This includes: (1) implementation and management of all Engineering and Institutional Controls; (2) implementation of a monitoring plan; (3) operation and maintenance of the Site Cover (including, where appropriate, preparation of a Maintenance Manual); and (4) submittal of management reports, performance of inspections and certification of results, and demonstration of proper communication of Site information to the NYSDEC.

-To address these needs, this SMP includes four plans: (1) Section 2.0 is an Engineering and Institutional Control Plan for implementation and management of EC/ICs; (2) Section 3.0 is a Monitoring Plan for implementation of Site Monitoring; (3) Section 4.0 is a Maintenance Plan, designed to assure the continued effectiveness of the Site Cover and groundwater monitoring system; and (4) Section 5.0 is a Site Management Reporting Plan for submittal of data, information, recommendations, and certifications to NYSDEC.
+To address these needs, this SMP Addendum includes four plans: (1) Section 2.0 is an Engineering and Institutional Control Plan for implementation and management of EC/ICs; (2) Section 3.0 is a Monitoring

+Plan for implementation of Site Monitoring; (3) Section 4.0 is a Maintenance Plan, designed to assure the continued effectiveness of the Site Cover; and (4) Section 5.0 is a Site Management Reporting Plan for submittal of data, information, recommendations, and certifications to NYSDEC.